-- By expanding the Specialist High Skills Major Program and Facilitated Access to Skilled Trades (F.A.S.T.) - By expanding Co-operative Education and Dual Credit Programming - By promoting careers in technology and skilled trades as a viable pathway to students in Grades 5 to 12 - By expanding participation in Skills Competitions programs, the TDSB has initiated the Facilitated Access to Skilled Trades (F.A.S.T.) application.
+- Due to facility constraints, skilled trades-based courses are not available in all secondary schools.
+In order to better support student access to skilled trade-based SHSM programs, the TDSB has the Facilitated Access to Skilled Trades (F.A.S.T.) application.
 Students in Grades 10, 11 and 12 who are interested in a skilled trade-based SHSM can apply through a central application, outside of Out-of-Area Admissions, to join programs in schools where space is available.
 2022-2023 was the first full year of the F.A.S.T program.
 Families, students, and educators expressed interest in learning more about the program.
-A small number of students applied for access to Skilled Trades based SHSM programming through F.A.S.T.
+A small number of students applied for access to Skilled Trades based SHSM programming through F.A.S.T. - Expansion of Specialist High Skills Major Program